-The TMF has been designed to make use of a closed loop system which pumps water from the reclaim Pond directly to the ore processing plant for reuse.
-Tailings are discharged from pipelines on the dam crests at the south, west, and north sides of the TMF to maintain the TMF pond in a fixed location at the eastern side to simplify management during Operations and
+The TMF has been designed to make use of a closed loop system which pumps water from the TMF pond directly to the ore processing plant for reuse.
+Tailings are discharged from pipelines on the dam crests at the south, west, and east sides of the TMF to maintain the TMF pond in a fixed location at the northern side (except in the first year when it will be positioned at the east) to simplify management during Operations and Closure.